 Caitlin Murphy works in industry partnerships for Savannah College of Art and Design’s Atlanta location.
 Previously, she curated for ArtLifting, a socially-conscious corporate art sales company.
 She earned her masters degree in Art History and Museum Studies at Tufts University and her undergraduate degree in Art History and Political Science from the College of Charleston.
 She currently lives on Atlanta’s westside with her fiancé and dog, Sully.

-Cleigaie Narcisse – Gallery Manager and Associate Curator, Future Gallery, and Project Manager, Future Dead Artists
+Cleigaie Narcisse – Gallery Manager and Curator, Future Dead Artists/Future Gallery

 Cleigaie Narcisse, is an Atlanta-based Arts Administrator passionate about supporting artists and creatives alike.
 Originally from Bronx, New York she was exposed to everything from graffiti street art to museum exhibits and developed a strong affinity to art in all its forms early on.
 After studying Graphic Design at Kennesaw State University, she interned with Cartoon Network’s in-house production studio, Williams Street, on projects for their Adult Swim programming block.
 With a professional background in Marketing, Creative Direction, Brand and Project Management, Cleigaie quickly acclimated to the Atlanta arts scene and nurtured her passion to support the arts.